top of page

 lapl_header.jpg

-The UK Light Aircraft Pilots Licence (LAPL), is similar to the PPL, although is aimed at the recreational pilot.
-Unlike the PPL, the LAPL is only valid for single engine aircraft flying in Visual Meteorological Conditions (VMC) within Europe.
-The LAPL allows you to fly aircraft with no more than 4 people on board up to a weight of 2000kg, and does not allow (unlike the PPL) any ratings to be added, like IMC, Multi-Engine or other ratings to be applied to the licence.
-However, pilots with a LAPL licence are still able to obtain a Night Qualification and additional differences training, i.e. retractable, variable pitch propeller, tailwheel to name but a few.
+The UK National Private Pilots Licence (NPPL), is similar to the PPL, although is aimed at the recreational pilot.
+Unlike the PPL, the NPPL is only valid for single engine aircraft flying in Visual Meteorological Conditions (VMC) within Europe.
+The NPPL allows pilots to fly aircraft weighing up to 2,000 kg with no more than four people on board, and it does permit certain ratings to be added to the licence.
+NPPL holders can obtain qualifications such as Night and other applicable ratings, as well as complete differences training for aircraft features including retractable landing gear, variable pitch propellers, and tailwheel configurations.

 Course Requirement:

-The LAPL course consists of a minimum of 30 hours flying training, 9 multiple choice written exams and a flight test.
+The NPPL course consists of a minimum of 32 hours flying training, 9 multiple choice written exams and a flight test.
 To begin flying training you must be at least 14 years old.
 At 16 you are able to fly solo, and apply for the licence at the age of 17.
 There is no upper age limit.

 Medical Requirement: